PaulNobrega/WhisperDriver/README.md

 - **API and Web Automation**: Use the official WhisperTrades API for fast, reliable access, and Selenium automation for advanced features (e.g., UI-only settings, Schwab broker renewal).
 - **API and Web Credentials**: Uses API token, WhisperTrades credentials, and Schwab credentials for different functions beyond the scope of WT API alone.
 - **Bot Management**: Enable, disable, update, and schedule bots programmatically.
-- **Throttle Management**: Automatically throttle API calls to stay under rate limits.
+- **Throttle Management**: Optional throttle lets you set a minimum delay between API requests to help avoid rate limits.
+Throttle is enabled by default, but you can disable or adjust the delay as needed.
 - **Scheduler**: Built-in scheduler for timed bot actions (see `example.py`).
 - **Built-in Automatic Schwab Broker Renewal Function**: Seamlessly renew Schwab connections using your proivided Schwab credentials.
 Requires App Authenticator 2FA enabled on Schwab account.
 First-time in-app confirmation required